-All students must take Alegbra I, Geometry, and Algebra II sequentially and are required to take a Math course in their senior year.
-Math Courses are offered in both College Preparatory (CP) and Honors Courses (H).
+All students must take Algebra I, Geometry, and Algebra II sequentially and are required to take a Math course in their senior year.
 Please see page 2 for additional information on Course levels.

 IMPORTANT: A GRAPHING CALCULATOR FROM THE TI- 83 OR 84 GROUP IS REQUIRED FOR THESE MATH CLASSES